9aia/thal/pm/BACKLOG.md

 ## Features

-- Move Pronouns field into About me textarea
+- Add "About me" textarea
 - Add a "My Characters" section/accordion in the "New Chat"
 - Implement basic analytics to track user engagement and app performance
 - Implement soft-deletes for characters to enable translation/listening in chats with deleted characters